-- We continue to ignore other major risks like another Florida-style recount, or the decision getting “thrown to the House,” which could create a stalemate or give final say to the minority party in the House.
+- We continue to ignore other major risks like another Florida-style recount, or an election getting “thrown to the House,” which could create a stalemate or give final say to the minority party in the House.

 The leading solutions wont necessarily work:

-- The National Popular Vote Compact could fall short in purple and red states, and could be opposed by the Supreme Court.
-It is also politically divisive and potentially unstable.
+- The National Popular Vote Compact effort has made commendable progress but could fall short in purple and red states, and could be opposed by the Supreme Court.
+It is also politically divisive currently and potentially unstable.

 - Maine/Nebraska-style allocation of electors by district injects gerrymandering into the presidential election and does not create a true national campaign.

-Election Reformers Network is helping to promote The Top-2 Proportional Allocation Amendment:
+Election Reformers Network is helping to promote a Top-2 Proportional Allocation Amendment:

 - To end winner-take-all (which causes most of the problem and is not in the Constitution), states are required to allocate their electoral votes proportionally to the top two vote-getters in the state.